 We do not pay for genetic tests, when those tests are undertaken to establish whether or not you may be genetically predisposed to the development of a medical condition.
 We will pay for genetic testing when it is proven to help choose the best course of treatment for your medical condition.
-This means that it must be recommended in the drug licence for a specific targeted therapy.
+This means that it must be recommended in the drug licence for a specific targeted therapy, such as HER2 testing for the use of Herceptin for breast cancer.